tasket/wyng-backup/README.md

 ```

-If Wyng has no metadata on file about a
-volume, its treated as a new addition to the backup set so an initial snapshot will
-be made and a full backup will be sent to the archive;
-otherwise it will automatically use snapshot delta information to send a much faster
-incremental backup.
-Whenever a `send` operation is completed, snapshots are
-renewed just as with the `monitor` command.

-A `send` operation may refuse to backup a volume if there is not enough space on the
+Note: A `send` operation may refuse to backup a volume if there is not enough space on the
 destination.
 One way to avoid this situation is to specify `--autoprune=on` which
 will cause Wyng to remove older backup sessions from the archive when space is needed.

 #### receive

-Retrieves a volume instance (using the latest session ID
+Retrieves a volume snapshot (using the latest session ID
 if `--session` isn't specified) from the archive and saves it to either the volume's
 original path or the path specified
 with `--save-to`.
-If `--session` is used, only one date-time is accepted.
+If `--session` is used, only one date-time or tag is accepted.
 The volume
 name is required.

 ```